jfisher009/NationalCyberLeagueResource/README.md

 ## Other Tips
 - If I don't know how to do a challenge, I type in the name and append 'CTF' at the end.
 Sometime it'll return a writeup of a similar challenge done in a CTF that helps complete the challenge. -Ed
 - Pay close attention to the title of the challenge.
-It's usually a hint at how to solve the problem.
+It's usually a hint at how to solve the problem. - Julian